rhee876527/chiyogami/README.md

 Note: Pastes are created by default with `Public` `visibility`.
 They can be accessed from api or website.
 Change this to `Private` or `Unlisted` to make the paste undiscoverable.
 Pastes are also set to expire within 24hrs if expiry is not specified.

 You can set a default expiry for new pastes with `PASTE_DEFAULT_EXPIRATION`.
-Valid time units are “ns”, “us” (or “µs”), “ms”, “s”, “m”, “h” or `"Never"`